Curriculum Vitae

 | April 2007 – March 2011 |

-| 2006 | Barista, Server Jester’s Pies, Panania, NSW • Managed stock-keeping, inventory ordering, and daily opening/closing procedures, ensuring smooth operations. • Delivered attentive customer service, building positive relationships and repeat business. • Recognized for barista skills; frequently requested by management to assist on high-demand days. • Disseminated expertise with other staff on coffee preparation techniques and machine maintenance, to improve consistency of quality and service. |
+| 2006 | Barista, Server Jester’s Pies, Panania, NSW • Managed stock-keeping, inventory ordering, and daily opening/closing procedures. • Delivered attentive customer service, building positive relationships and repeat business. • Recognized for barista skills; frequently requested by management to assist on high-demand days. • Disseminated expertise with other staff on coffee preparation techniques and machine maintenance. |

 Education